 Soon, a question arises: are there others?

 Are there more elves besides the Wolfriders and the Sun Villagers?
 Surely there must be, or so the young Wolfrider chief, Cutter, and his best friend Skywise believe.
 They set out, leaving their pack and family behind.
 They begin their quest to find others alike themselves, other elves.

 Along the way, they discover how little they knew about both themselves and the world around them.
 They meet new friends, new enemies, and become embroiled in conflicts much greater than either of them could imagine.

-When I was younger, these stories helped me to understand things like my own mortality, the idea of the world is so much more than what we see with our own eyes, and that even the most wicked people can have good motivations for what they do (hoping to save their own people or discover some ancient secret lost to time), even if they do not justify their actions.
+When I was younger, these inspirational books for writing helped me to understand things like my own mortality, the idea of the world is so much more than what we see with our own eyes, and that even the most wicked people can have good motivations for what they do (hoping to save their own people or discover some ancient secret lost to time), even if they do not justify their actions.

 J. Webb Garrett is the author of NEON Calico

 A cyberpunk thriller about what it means to be both an individual and to be human.
 Calico, a cyborg troubleshooter, is faced with questions of who she is and who she was meant to be.
 Her Chinese half-brother hires her to uncover a secret project their father had been working on before his passing – Project: Stray.

 You can follow J. Webb Garrett on Twitter.